twsswt/resme/README.md

 An update site for the Responsibility Model Editor is available at:

     http://www.dcs.gla.ac.uk/~tws/software/resme-update-site/

+For ease of installation, first install Eclipse Sirius via the Eclipse Marketplace.

 In your IDE, choose Help -> Install New Software and click Add... to add a new update site.
 Enter a name for the site (e.g. Responsibility Model Editor) and the URL above.
 Unselect `Group items by category' to show the Responsibility Model Editor.